The State of Omnichannel Experiences

 The understanding of omnichannel for businesses has shifted from excitement about merely being on multiple platforms (even when it doesn’t align with customer goals), to now knowing that customers want to be able to perform similar actions and transition smoothly across different platforms.

-In 2020, that constitutes a brand cultivating an experience, not just a presence, on the platforms and channels that their audience uses most often.
+In today’s digital-heavy landscape, that, that constitutes a brand cultivating an experience, not just a presence, on the platforms and channels that their audience uses most often.
 For some brands, this includes a website, email and LinkedIn.
 For others, it means extending their customer experience to platforms such as Instagram and TikTok.

 To do omnichannel well, organizations need a sound system in place for content governance and strategy.
 Unfortunately, many organizations don’t have appropriate content governance in place.
 There is, however, a need to balance strong content governance with a new content strategy.
 This requires a CMS built for speed and implementation.